 C# – MailItem object deals with mail messages in Outlook 2010 Object Model.
-We will extend our program, which was written in our previous Article, “Outlook 2010 Add-In : Add Button to Outlook using C#“, to display the Subject of the selected Mail item, when we click on the Button (which was added through our add-in).
+We will extend our program, which was written in our previous article, “Outlook 2010 Add-In : Add Button to Outlook using C#“, to display the Subject of the selected Mail item, when we click on the Button (which was added through our add-in).

-Folder object represents a folder (Inbox, Outbox, Drafts etc.,) that contains e-mails, tasks, contacts etc.,.
+- Folder object represents a folder (Inbox, Outbox, Drafts, etc.,) that contains e-mails, tasks, contacts, etc.

-Explorer object represents a window that displays contents of the Folder; like e-mails, tasks etc.,.
+- Explorer object represents a window that displays contents of the Folder; like e-mails, tasks, etc.

 Step 2.
 Open our previous project (add-in), in Visual Studio; and open the ribbon-control (added button on it), what we have added.
 Double click on the Button, Visual Studio will create an event handler to handle the button click event.
 Change the text of the button to “Show Subject” instead of “Hello!“; for more readability.

 Step 3.
-To access any Outlook object, we must start from Application object.
+To access any Outlook object, we must start from the Application object.
 How do we get this.?
-In “ThisAddIn.cs” file, we can directly get the Application object.
-But when we click on Button, Visual Studio added the button click handler in another class which is in “CodeSteps.cs” file; where we need to access the Outlook objects.
+In the “ThisAddIn.cs” file, we can directly get the Application object.
+But when we click on Button, Visual Studio added the button click handler in another class which is in the “CodeSteps.cs” file; where we need to access the Outlook objects.

-So, if we select e-mail(s), we get the the list of e-mail(s) we selected from the
+So, if we select e-mail(s), we get the list of e-mail(s) we selected from the

-We will consider only one item selection; and we will write our code to handle only for e-mail item.
-If the selection is an e-mail/mail message; Object Model returns MailItem object; deals with e-mail message.
+We will consider only one item selection, and we will write our code to handle only e-mail items.
+If the selection is an e-mail/mail message; the Object Model returns the

 The subject of the e-mail message, we get from MailItem’s Subject property.
 Now we will add the code to display the selected Mail item’s Subject.